siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 and uses them to shape what the push will become.

 The next step is therefore not primitive but developmental.
 A loop may persist with no explicit imprint at all.
-But once it begins to preserve traces, biases, remembered paths, or other stable internal differences that alter what comes next, it has entered a deeper regime.
+Loops may also join into larger recurrent assemblies before any rich self-image appears.
+But once such organization begins to preserve traces, biases, remembered paths, or other stable internal differences that alter what comes next, it has entered a deeper regime.
 Those internally retained differences are what I will call imprints.